syncfusion-content/uwp-docs/uwp/SfSpellChecker/custom-dictionary-support.md

 # Custom Dictionary

 `SfSpellChecker` provides predefined dictionary for English language and also supports to custom dictionary based on Application requirement. `SfSpellChecker` provides suggestions based on custom dictionary.
 Users can use their own dictionaries for the different languages.
-Please follow the below steps for custom language spellchecking.
+Please follow the below steps for custom language spell checking.

 Step 1: Need to create dictionary file for user desired language and add necessary words details in it.